 Follow these final report writing requirements.
 Please read and follow them carefully.
 Deadline is 4th Friday in September..

 All students are required to give an oral or poster presentation on one of the regularly scheduled seminar days.
+Most or all LIGO SURF students will give their presentation during the last two days of the summer program; so you should expect to be present on those last two days.
 However, some students may arrange to give their presentations at other times.

 The SURF presentation guidelines provide assistance in the preparation of the oral presentation.
 Their purpose is not a speech textbook providing useful information for all types of speaking presentations, rather its focus is for undergraduate students presenting highly technical information to a general audience.
 For the guidelines, see the final presentation page.